cathywu/SunV2/README.md

 SunV2: a sunrise when you want one
 ===========

 We've made a better version of the sun, one that rises on command, does not disappear like the Boston sun, and can be custom tailored to any night-shifted college student's schedule.
-It is essentially a light dimmer that talks to your computer, and it determines the best time to rise based on a Google Calendar.
+It is essentially a light dimmer that talks to your computer, and it determines the best time to rise based on your Google Calendar.
 SunV2 slowly dims a light on as to emulate sunrise.

 Hardware
 -----------